 Robert Barry '17

 Robert A Barry, Jr. graduated from the Critical Ethnic Studies MA Program in 2017 as a member of our inaugural cohort.
 As an educator, he is currently serving as an Educational Counselor for the Schuler Scholar Program- a scholarship program that equips first-generation students of color with the support they need to gain access to and succeed at highly selective colleges.
-In the future, he plans to obtain a PhD in African American Studies continuing his scholarship on pop culture, media, and the examination of Black representation to further dismantle euro-normativity and modernize how folks acquire knowledge about Blackness.
+In Fall 2019, he will join the Comparative Studies PhD program at The Ohio State University to continue his scholarship on pop culture, media, and the examination of Black representation to further dismantle euro-normativity and modernize how folks acquire knowledge about Blackness.
 For his MA Final Project, Rob utilized his love for Beyonce to compete his thesis “Lemonade, Gin, and Juice: The Performance and Deconstruction of Black Masculinity from n**ger to Negus.”
 This research employed counter-storytelling to investigate Black masculinity; its performance, the identity politics that materialize in the discovery of Black “maleness,” and its manifestation through male intrasexual competition to analyze how Black men learn and perform traditional patriarchal masculinity in Diasporic spaces (i.e., The ‘Hood).

 Aiden Michael Bettine '17

 Aiden Michael Bettine graduated from the Critical Ethnic Studies MA Program in 2017 as a member of our inaugural cohort.
 He is now pursuing a PhD in History and M.A. in Library & Information Science at the University of Iowa.
 Aiden's scholarship is focused on the history of race and ethnicity in the U.S. Incorporating both the applied methodology of public history and the digital humanities and the theoretical frameworks of critical race theory and decolonial thought, his historical projects work towards anti-racist scholarship.
 For his MA Final Project Aiden co-curated an exhibit now on view in the DePaul University Library Special Collection and Archives titled Stories Shared: Highlights from the Arnold and Jane Grisham Collection.
 He also designed a digital component for the exhibit which highlights the rare African American texts on display.

 Carrie Morris '17